Baltimore Metro SubwayLink: Connecting services

+There is no direct connection from the Metro SubwayLink to the Light RailLink or MARC commuter rail.
+However, the Metro SubwayLink's Lexington Market Station is a 200 yd walk from the Light RailLink stop of the same name, and the State Center station is about 1.5 blocks away from the Light RailLink's Cultural Center station.
+Baltimore Penn Station is about a one-half mile walk from State Center, and MARC Camden Station is about five blocks from Lexington Market Metro station.

 Rolling stock

-The line currently uses 100 cars manufactured by the Budd Company at their Red Lion plant in Northeast Philadelphia.
-Most were delivered in 1983 with a supplementary set of essentially identical cars being purchased in 1986 for the line expansion.
-The cars, marketed by Budd as the Universal Transit Vehicle, are identical to those formerly used on the Miami Metrorail because the two agencies built their systems at the same time and saved money by sharing a single order.
+As of 2024, the line currently uses cars manufactured by the Budd Company in Northeast Philadelphia.
+The first set of additional, new cars are presently manufactured at Hitachi Rail Italy in Florida.

+Most of the 100 Budd-built cars were delivered in 1983 with a supplementary set of essentially identical cars being purchased in 1986 for the line expansion.
+The cars, marketed by Budd as the Universal Transit Vehicle, are identical to those formerly used on the Miami Metrorail; the two agencies built their systems at the same time and saved money by sharing a single order.
+A number of Budd cars have been retired.

 Trains draw power from the electric third rail.
 The cars are 75 ft long, 10 ft wide, and have a top speed of 70 mi/h.
 Cars are semi-permanently attached in married pairs and joined up to form 4-car trains, which is the normal train length.
+6-car trains are used during peak rush hours.
 Each car can hold up to 166 passengers (76 seated, 90 standing).

 The fleet had a significant overhaul between 2002 and 2005.
 Seats were reupholstered, and the floors were replaced.
 External destination rollsigns were replaced with LED displays; internal systems that display train destinations and upcoming stop announcements were also installed.

-In July 2017, the MTA announced the purchase of 78 new railcars to replace the entire subway fleet.
-The cars will be built in Florida by Hitachi Rail Italy, formerly AnsaldoBreda, and will be similar in appearance to those purchased for the Miami Metrorail.
-The railcars are set to be delivered in 2023.
+In July 2017, MTA announced the purchase of 78 new railcars to replace the entire subway fleet.
+The cars are being built in Florida by Hitachi Rail Italy, and will be similar in appearance to those purchased for the Miami Metrorail.
+The Hitachi railcars generate electricity while braking, thus allowing the energy to power certain train systems and enabling the system to become more energy efficient.
+The first Hitachi cars were delivered in October 2023; the replacement of the rolling stock is set to occur in phases from 2024 to 2026.